chaturadilan/riverpod_repo_generator/README.md

 ## Getting Started

-This is a Flutter code generator to generate Riverpod Providers based on the Repository method
+This is a Flutter code generator to generate Riverpod Providers based on the Repository pattern.

+The repository pattern is used to separate the concerns of data access and storage from the rest of the application logic.
+It provides a consistent interface for accessing and manipulating data regardless of the underlying data storage technology, such as a database or file system.

+In this pattern, the application interacts with a repository interface, which acts as a mediator between the data access layer and the business logic layer.
+The repository interface provides a set of methods that can be used to perform operations on the data.

 ### How To